-By Wendy Gittleson for Hack Reactor
+By Wendy Gittleson

 Augusta Ada Lovelace

 Babbage asked Ada to translate an article from French to English about the analytical engine that was written by the Italian engineer Luigi Federico Menabrea for a Swiss journal.
-Not only did Ada translate, she added her own notes, which ended up being longer than the article.
+Not only did Ada translate, but she also added her own notes, which ended up being longer than the article.
 Her notes were published in 1843 in an English science journal.

 Grace Hopper was a true pioneer.
 She learned math and physics at Vassar College.
 She then entered Yale University and received a master’s degree in mathematics.
 Hopper went on to teach at Vassar while simultaneously becoming one of the first women to earn her Ph.D. in mathematics.
 She joined the military as a lieutenant in the U.S. Naval Reserves during World War II.
 The Navy assigned her to the Bureau of Ordinance Computation Project at Harvard, where her assignment was to program the Mark I computer.